Data Acquisition System

 Voltage Signals.
 The most commonly interfaced signal is a voltage signal.
 For example, thermocouples, strain gauges, and accelerometers all produce voltage signals.
 There are three major aspects of a voltage signal that you need to consider:

-If the signal is smaller than a few millivolts, you might need to amplify it.
-If it is larger than the maximum range of your analog input hardware (typically ±10 V), you will have to divide the signal down using a resistor network.
+If the signal is less than a few millivolts, you might need to amplify it.
+If it is greater than the maximum range of your analog input hardware (typically ±10 V), you must divide the signal down using a resistor network.

 The amplitude is related to the sensitivity (resolution) of your hardware.
 Refer to Accuracy and Precision for more information about hardware sensitivity.